Rock Band 4: Development

-Harmonix has confirmed that with the backward compatibility of both the Xbox Series X and Series S and PlayStation 5 consoles to be released in November 2020, that Rock Band 4 will be playable on the new consoles with most of the officially-supported instruments that worked on Xbox One and PlayStation 4, and that players will be able to bring over all downloadable content they had purchased to the new consoles.
+Harmonix affirmed that with the backward compatibility of both the Xbox Series X and S and PlayStation 5 consoles released in November 2020, that Rock Band 4 are playable on the new consoles with most of the officially-supported instruments that worked on Xbox One and PlayStation 4, and that players are able to bring over all downloadable content they had purchased to the new consoles.
 Further, players within the same console family (PlayStation 4 and PlayStation 5, for example) will be able to use the online multiplayer features together.
 Harmonix plans to continue to support the game with further DLC after the new console's launch.

-On December 15, 2022, Harmonix's parent company, Epic Games, announced that they would not shutdown the game's online services, but instead plans to add the Epic Games account login system to the game's online services on January 15, 2023.
-This was due to the company's focus on the Epic Online Services.
+Following the acquisition of Harmonix by Epic Games in 2021, they confirmed that support for Rock Band 4 (including future downloadable content) would be unaffected by the acquisition.
+On December 14, 2022, Epic announced that they would shutdown the "out-of-date" online services for numerous older games (including all older Rock Band games) due to the company's focus on Epic Online Services.
+While Rock Band 4 was unaffected by this move, it was instead updated to add Epic Online Services (including a requirement for an Epic Games account in order to access the game's online features) to the game's online services.
+With Harmonix transitioning to work on the Fortnite Festival mode within Fortnite, which shares many similarities in gameplay as with Rock Band 4, the developers will no longer offer new DLC for Rock Band 4 after January 25, 2024, though the game's online services and Rivals seasons will continue for the foreseeable future.